jjowens/wordy/README.md

 # Wordy
 A .Net library that reads and analyse your text strings like reversing text, count the number of vowels or punctations.
-It does other stuff, too.
-The most useless library I ever created.
+I created this library for fun.

 The library offers a few APIs; WordSmith, Counter and WordSmithReader.